OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteCommandSummaryToFile/WriteCommandSummaryToFile.md

 The `WriteCommandSummaryToFile` command writes command logging messages to a summary file.
 This is useful to review automated tests and to troubleshoot tests.
 Currently only HTML format output file is supported.

+**This command is currently not available for TSTool but has been prototyped in the GeoProcessor.
+A command will be implemented in TSTool to help with automated testing.**

 ## Command Editor ##